The emotional journey of Locherber Milano brought them to Australia. Banksia is a fragrance inspired by the Australian wild flower of the same name.

 The fragrance, aromatic, woody and spicy, opens with balsamic notes of Australian eucalyptus and grapefruit, then evolves into more flowery nuances of monoi, frangipane and boronia.
 The finish is intense and enveloping with woody hints of Australian sandalwood and cedar wood and spicy vetiver and Banksia nectar.

 Also from a chromatic point of view Banksia recalls the fascinating Australian lands: the bottle in opaque glass, painted by hand, is deep dark brown, turning towards purple when light reflects on it, to recall the Banksia flower.
 The cap has a refined brushed copper ring that protects the wood from any residual perfume.
-The jacquard fabric label recalls the texture of the cone.

 The precious materials used and the craftsmanship make the caps, each one different from the other, a unique piece of design.